Faculty Positions at Carnegie Mellon University’s Robotics Institute

 Every faculty member contributes by means of his or her expertise and the commitment of reasonable time and effort to the functioning and welfare of the university community, and of his or her academic unit in particular, through these activities.

 Faculty in this category are subject to the tenure procedure outlined in the Faculty Handbook.
 Titles included are Assistant Professor, Associate Professor and Professor.
-Complete SCS policy on Criteria for Teaching Track Faculty is available.
+Complete SCS policy on Criteria for Tenure Track Faculty is available.

 Research faculty are fully supported from sources external to the university; primary contributions most closely resemble regular faculty positions in regard to responsibility in designing, carrying out and managing research, including service as principal investigator when appropriate; are not required to teach, though many choose to do so; and are not subject to the tenure procedure, though performance is evaluated on a regular basis by department, school and university review committees.